 Ross Wilcox is from Elk Point, South Dakota.
 He has attended Morningside College, the University of South Dakota, and is now finishing the last year of his PhD at the University of North Texas, where he teaches writing and composition.
 His stories have appeared in numerous literary journals.
 Golden Gate Jumper Survivors Society: Stories is his debut book-length work.
 He is currently at work on a novel.
 In addition to writing and fiction, Ross is a huge lover of basketball and a full-on disciple of LeBron James.
 He lives in Forth Worth, Texas with his wife and two cats.
 You can follow him on Twitter @rossofthewilcox.

-PROS AND CONS, stories by Jenny Bhatt
+EACH OF US KILLERS, stories by Jenny Bhatt